a-4anand/seminar/README.md

-# Auther : Anand Kumar Dubey
+## Auther: Anand Kumar Dubey
-# Masters in data science student in christ university banglore
+## Masters in data science student in Christ University Banglore

-# Object Detection and Speed Calculation using YOLOv5
+# Object Detection and Speed Calculation using YOLOv8

 This repository contains code for detecting objects and calculating their speed using the YOLOv8 model from Ultralytics.